 Welcome back for our fourth session.
-I'd like to return very briefly to something I sort of left hanging at the end of the third, and that is the question of a number of Psalms that are quite troubling to Christians.
+I'd like to return very briefly to something that I sort of left hanging at the end of the third.
+And that is the question of a number of Psalms that are quite troubling to Christians.
+When I was at a large church in Philadelphia, we read through the Psalter responsibly every three years.

-When I was at a large church in Philadelphia, we read through the Psalter responsively every three years.
-And one time, I just happened to notice that as we were reading through, we came to the point where we should have read Psalm 137 and we skipped it.
-And I went to the church secretary and said, "Why did we skip it?" and she said, "Well, we sing the Glory Patri after we read the Psalm, and I didn't think we should say, 'How blessed will be the one who seizes and dashes your little ones against the rock, glory to the Father and to the Son, and to the Holy Spirit.'"
+And one time I just happened to notice that as we were reading through, we came to the point where we should have read Psalm 137 and we skipped it.
+And I went to the church secretary and said, why did we skip it?
+And she said, well, you know, we sing the Gloria Patri after we read the Psalm.
+And I didn't think we should say, how blessed will be the one who seizes and dashes your little ones against the rock.

-Well, I didn't want to go into a long argument with her, but I think that's sort of the Christian's response to Psalms that call for God to do pretty nasty things to their enemies - like Psalm 35, which asks that the Lord draw up a spear and a battle axe to meet those who pursue the psalmist or that the Lord's angel to drive them on so that their way is dark and slippery, and that the Lord basically destroy them.
-So we say, "What in the world?" or "How can we pray these things?"
-Well, there have been a lot of responses to that.
-Some people - very famous people - have said these are sub-Christian; Christians shouldn't use them.
-They are the expression of an earlier age of spirituality; C.S.
+Glory to the Father and to the Son and to the Holy Spirit.
+Well, I didn't want to go into a long argument with her, but I think that's sort of the Christian's response to Psalms that call for God to do pretty nasty things to their enemies, like Psalm 35, which asks that the Lord draws up a spear and a battle ax to meet those who pursue the Psalmist or that the Lord's angel drive them on so that their way is dark and slippery and that the Lord basically destroy them.
+And so, we say, what in the world?
+How can we pray these things?
+Well, there've been a lot of responses to that.

+Some people have said, very famous people have said these are sub-Christian, Christians shouldn't use them.
+They're the expression of an earlier age of spirituality.
+C.S.
 Lewis was one person who said that.
-Other people have said, "Well, these are reflections of kind of a magical world, where they believed in sorcery and the words have power and they're going to affect their enemies."